Frequently Asked Questions

 The school year is divided into six sessions: a fall semester, a January term, a spring semester, and

 three summer sessions.
 We also have a full summer session that includes week-long intensive courses.
-Payment is due on the first official day of classes for each session.
+Bills will be prepared and sent to students 2-3 weeks after the start of semester.

 What scholarships does Gordon-Conwell offer?